lizriderwilson/artbox/README.md

 # ArtBox

 ArtBox is a MVC CRUD application written using the Sinatra framework.
 It is a web application where users can sign up for accounts and create a digital library of their personal art supply collection.
+Supplies exist in various categories that can be used to organize your collection

 ## Contributing